ros2/ros2_documentation/source/Tutorials/Demos/Service-Introspection.rst

 --------

 ROS 2 applications usually consist of services to execute specific procedures in remote nodes.
+Unlike topics, which anyone can subscribe to, service interactions are more opaque.
+By default, you cannot observe or monitor when a service gets called, nor what the request or response was.

-It is possible to introspect service data communication with service introspection.
+Still, it is possible to introspect service data communication with service introspection.
+To do this, the service in question needs to be configured appropriately.

 In this demo, we'll be highlighting how to configure service introspection state for a service client and a server and monitor service communication with ``ros2 service echo``.